EdwinCep/Keyboard-PCB/README.md

 3. Using this circuit diagram layout your components on a PCB editor.
 4. Send the PCB design out to be made.

+There will be seperate text files for each step.
 # References